-Sodexo continues to progress on its commitment to reduce carbon emissions in its operations and at client sites by 2020.
+Sodexo continues to progress on its commitment to

+reduce carbon emissions in its operations and at client

-Through its partnership with World Wildlife Fund (WWF), Sodexo created a new methodology to calculate the carbon embedded in its operations and supply chain.
-This information has allowed Sodexo to set a target to reduce carbon emissions by 34% from its operations and supply chain between 2011 and 2020.
+Through its partnership with World Wildlife Fund (WWF),

+Sodexo created a new methodology to calculate the carbon embedded in its operations and supply chain.
+This information has allowed Sodexo to set a target to reduce carbon emissions by 34% from its operations and supply

-In 2014.
-Sodexo was ahead of its targets for both its Scope 1 and Scope 2\ emissions, positioning the Company to achieve its target.
+In 2014, Sodexo was ahead of its targets for both its

+Scope 1 and Scope 2 emissions, positioning the Company

-In fact, Sodexo has reduced its Scope 1 and Scope 2\ emissions by 24% compared to the 2011 baseline and continues to work to reduce its energy consumption on client sites (Scope 3).
+In fact, Sodexo has reduced its Scope 1 and Scope 2

+emissions by 24% compared to the 2011 baseline and

+continues to work to reduce its energy consumption on

+client sites (Scope 3).
 With this in mind, an online toolkit for site managers to implement steps to reduce carbon emissions is in the process of being deployed.